 Three months later I was asked to go back to Winsor and Newton as a consultant because they still hadn’t been taken over completely by Becker’s, and Conté – who made pastels and children’s paint boxes and was based in Le Mans, France – had been purchased.
 They needed someone to work out stock levels for the stuff coming over from France – so I went back to Folkestone.
 It was a problem to start with because I didn’t speak French and I had to begin work on the spreadsheets with a French/English dictionary!
 I learned certain words which occurred over and over, like colours and quantities and it worked out fine.
 I worked six weeks as a consultant and was paid £6,000 – that was very nice. £1000 a week.
 I’d come up in the world!

 After a break I looked for a little part-time job but was told I was over-qualified for the ones I was applying for and I was too old for any of the others.
 So that was that.

-Brian Abel was interviewed for WISEArchive on 18th June 2015 in Norwich
+Brian Abel talking to WISEArchive on 18th June 2015 in Norwich